isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 a client's message, relays may insert an interface-id option into the message that identifies the interface on the relay that received the message.
-(Some relays allow configuration of that parameter, but it is sometimes hardcoded and may range from the very simple (e.g. "vlan100") to the very cryptic; one example seen on real hardware was "ISAM144|299|ipv6|nt:vp:1:110").
+(Some relays allow configuration of that parameter, but it is sometimes hard-coded and may range from the very simple (e.g. "vlan100") to the very cryptic; one example seen on real hardware was "ISAM144|299|ipv6|nt:vp:1:110").
 The server can use this information to select the appropriate subnet.
 The information is also returned to the